 Three types of situation are, we believe, within the intended scope of the rarely litigated (this is our first case) association section.
 We’ll call them “expense,” “disability by association,” and “distraction.”
 They can be illustrated as follows: an employee is fired (or suffers some other adverse personnel action) because (1) (“expense”) his spouse has a disability that is costly to the employer because the spouse is covered by the company’s health plan; (2a) (“disability by association”) the employee’s homosexual companion is infected with HIV and the employer fears that the employee may also have become infected, through sexual contact with the companion; (2b) (another example of disability by association) one of the employee’s blood relatives has a disabling ailment that has a genetic component and the employee is likely to develop the disability as well (maybe the relative is an identical twin); (3) (“distraction”) the employee is somewhat inattentive at work because his spouse or child has a disability that requires his attention, yet not so inattentive that to perform to his employer’s satisfaction he would need an accommodation, perhaps by being allowed to work shorter hours.
 The qualification concerning the need for an accommodation (that is, special consideration) is critical because the right to an accommodation, being limited to disabled employees, does not extend to a nondisabled associate of a disabled person.
 29 C.F.R. § 1630.8; Den Hartog v.
 Wasatch Academy, supra, 129 F.3d at 1083-85; Tyndall v.
 National Education Centers, Inc., supra, 31 F.3d at 214.

-If you feel like your employer has discriminated or retaliated against you because of your relationship with a disabled individual, you should contact the disability discrimination attorneys at The Spitz Law Firm.
+If you feel like your employer has discriminated or retaliated against you because of your relationship with a disabled individual, you should contact the disability discrimination attorneys at Spitz, The Employee’s Law Firm.